 Spotify requires a Wi-Fi or mobile data connection to stream audio.
 When you’re not connected to Wi-Fi, the app will use your mobile data instead.
 However, you can also use Spotify in offline mode to enjoy music and podcasts that you previously downloaded (more on that later).

+How much data Spotify uses greatly depends on the audio quality you choose.
+You can increase the music quality for richer audio or downgrade your audio quality to save data.
+Spotify offers five options for audio quality.
 Choosing the right quality depends on how much data you have and how important sound quality is to you.
 If you’re looking to save data, sticking with low or normal quality is a good idea.
 If you’re an audiophile and have plenty of data, high or very high quality will give you the best sound.
+Let's break down each one and see how much data they use.

 Podcasts on Spotify generally stream at a quality equivalent to approximately 96 kbit/s (web player streams at 128 kbit/s.)